Splitting Line Patterns in Free Groups: Splittings

-If $S$ is a cut point this is obvious, so suppose it is a cut pair and that the image is not contained in the closed star of some Type 2 vertex.
-Then there is some Type 1 vertex between the two points of $\pi_\Gamma(S)$.
-This corresponds to a cut set $S_i$ separating the two points of $S$.
-But this would mean $S$ and $S_i$ cross, contradicting the hypothesis that the $S_i$ are uncrossed. \end{proof}
+If $g$ is not elliptic then it has an axis in $\mathrm{BS}(\Gamma)$.
+A Type 1 vertex on this axis corresponds to a cut set $S_i$ separating the two points of $S$.
+By \fullref{lemma:precisely2components}, this would mean $S$ crosses $S_i$, contradicting the hypothesis that the $S_i$ are uncrossed. \end{proof}